bleepr/bleepr.github.io/scott.markdown

 culinary experience.

 # Requirements
-From the start we knew there were a few major keys for success:
+From the start we knew there were a few major keys for success on the firmware side:

 * **Communication to the Pi:** The bleepr should be able to send data back to the rest of the system.
-* **Clear interface for the user:** The bleepr should be able to be able to used by anyone if it wants to continue the journey to more success
+* **Clear interface for the user:** The bleepr should be able to be able to used by anyone if it wants to **continue the journey to more success**
 * **Customisability:** The bleepr will need to be customisable in terms of colour schemes (and bleeps!) if we want different restaurants to use it.